argmin/argmin.github.io/ml/smoothing.md

 \sum_\limits{w \notin training} \frac{1}{C(h) + V} + \sum_\limits{w \in training}\frac{C(w,h)+1}{C(h) + V} = 1
 $$

-What would happen when `V` is very large and the training data is limited as shown below, this is not an accurate depection of the distribution
+What would happen when `V` is very large and the training data is limited as shown below, this is not an accurate depection of the distribution, and can assign high probability to rare sentences.

 $$
 \sum_\limits{w \notin training} \frac{1}{C(h) + V} \ggg \sum_\limits{w \in training}\frac{C(w,h)+1}{C(h) + V}